Lithium Toxicity

 Whole-bowel irrigation with polyethylene glycol lavage can be effective in preventing absorption from extended-release lithium.

-Because of its similarity to potassium, the use of sodium polystyrene sulfonate has been proposed as a method of eliminating lithium.[8]
-However, hypokalemia has been reported and studies have still not shown definite evidence of benefit.
-One retrospective review showed a possible decrease in lithium half-life with administration of sodium polystyrene sulfonate in patients presenting with chronic lithium toxicity.[9]
-However, it is unknown if this was clinically relevant or if patient outcome was improved.
+Because of its similarity to potassium, the use of sodium polystyrene sulfonate (SPS) has been proposed as a method of eliminating lithium.[16]
+However, hypokalemia and intestinal necrosis have been reported and studies have still not shown definite evidence of benefit.
+One retrospective review showed a possible decrease in lithium half-life with administration of SPS in patients presenting with chronic lithium toxicity.[17]
+However, it is unknown whether this was clinically relevant or if patient outcome was improved.
+A newer cation exchange resin, sodium zirconium cyclosilicate (SZC; Lokelma), may provide a safer alternative to SPS for enhancing lithium clearance.[18, 19]

 Enhanced elimination